jasonpilz/globule/README.md

 * '.rb'
 * '.js'

-TODO:
+TODO
-[ ] Accept source dirs and extensions as arguments, or via a config file
+- [ ] Accept source dirs and extensions as arguments, or via a config file

 ## Installation